JCFAM/Getting-and-Cleaning-Data-Project-/CodeBook.md

 The Code book includes
-Subject:The participant ("subject") ID activity  - The label of the activity performed when the corresponding measurements were The extracted fields are the fields that calculate mean or standard deviation o [1] "timebodyaccelerometer-mean-x"
+Subject:The participant ("subject") ID activity  - The label of the activity performed when the corresponding measurements were The extracted fields are the fields that calculate mean or standard deviation of 3-axial signals in the X, Y and Z directions

+and these variables are calculated per each activity and subject [1] "timebodyaccelerometer-mean-x"
  [2] "timebodyaccelerometer-mean-y"
  [3] "timebodyaccelerometer-mean-z"